vaqero/hello-world/README.md

 (#FFFF00) yellow! lol

 I like aliens, vegans and spaguetti.
-I wish I can meet a person from out my space so we can travel out space.
+I wish I can meet a person from out my space.